sumdahl/suckless/README.md

 # suckless
-suckless profile of dwm window manager, window manager is so productive just learn it
+Suckless profile for DWM window manager, keeping it safe as a backup before patching it up.
+Initial config for suckless ,but  I will keep updating it after some changes.
+Thank you